Pretty Easter and Spring Door Decorations

 Glitter Fruit Wreath

 Transform a basic grapevine wreath with faux greenery and glittered fruit that makes a bold statement.
 This take on classic sugared fruit is pretty and long-lasting.
 Start with pieces of faux fruit (or use Easter eggs!) and apply white or translucent glitter to the surface using an adhesive spray.
-When the glittered fruit is dry, use hot glue to attach them to the wreath along with faux greenery.
+When the glittered fruit is dry, hot-glue them to the wreath along with faux greenery.

 Speckled Egg and Vine Wreath

 This grapevine Easter egg wreath from World Market will add the perfect pop of spring to your door.
-We’re loving how the speckled eggs are accented by the greenery of the wreath.
+We love how the speckled eggs accent the wreath greenery.

 DIY Cotton Wreath

-Make a gorgeous farmhouse wreath for Easter.
+Make a gorgeous farmhouse Easter wreath.
 We'll show you how to transform an ordinary grapevine wreath and faux cotton stems into a seriously chic door decoration.